Backup Types by Driver

 Portworx Backup triggers a direct KDMP backup in the following scenarios:

-- When you enable the Cross Cloud Backup/Restore option in the Create Backup window of the web console during backup creation operation.
+- When you enable the Cross Cloud Backup/Restore option in the Create Backup window of the web console during the backup creation operation.